Sunrise Stained Glass Ltd, 58-

 Stained glass window artists achieving high standards of design and craftsmanship.

-We can supply top quality custom made wire mesh grilles that are powder coated for
+We can supply top quality custom made wire mesh grilles that are powder coated for a weather-

 Wire mesh reinforced glass.
 Must be fixed with lead calme edging to allow for thermal expansion and contraction and to prevent water penetration and subsequent condensation and mould growth.
 Green tints should be avoided, although less expensive.